WIAS-PDELib/ExtendableASGFEM.jl/docs/src/solvers.md

 !!! note

-    Currently it is not possible to used different finite element spaces for different multi-indices, but this feature might be added in the future.
+    Currently it is not possible to use different finite element spaces for different multi-indices, but this feature might be added in the future.

 ```@autodocs